apache/pulsar/site2/docs/io-kinesis-sink.md

 sidebar_label: Kinesis sink connector
 ---

-The Kinesis sink connector pulls data from Pulsar persists data into Amazon Kinesis.
+The Kinesis sink connector pulls data from Pulsar and persists data into Amazon Kinesis.

 ## Configuration